-This is somewhat expected since both $\psi$ and $\Delta$ are complex functions, and both vanish above $T_c$ .
-Below $T_c$ , when the gap opens up at the Fermi level, the order parameter becomes non-zero.
+This is somewhat expected since both ψ and Δ are complex functions, and both vanish above T_c .
+Below T_c , when the gap opens up at the Fermi level, the order parameter becomes non-zero.
 Thus, these two parameters are related to each and have the same symmetry, and both reflect the symmetry of the pairing interaction.
 The latter, in HTSC, is now widely accepted to be of a $d{x^2-y^2}$ -wave (d-wave) nature in contrast to the s-wave symmetry of conventional superconductors like Nb.
-However, near the surface and defects, order parameters of other symmetries may compete with d-wave leading, to co-existence of more than one order parameter that could potentially break time reversal symmetry (TRS) [1].
+However, near the surface and defects, order parameters of other symmetries may compete with the dwave symmetry leading, to co-existence of more than one order parameter that could potentially break time-reversal symmetry (TRS) [1].
 This will be discussed in the next section.